sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/pool-asset-on-destination/poolAssetOnDestinationWithHook.md

 <Tabs groupId="call-type" queryString>
   <TabItem value="token" label="Token Transfer with Contract Call">

-In this example, a token transfer (e.g., `USDC`) is followed by a contract call on the destination chain.
+In this example, a token transfer (e.g., `USDC`) is pooled from multiple source chains, followed by a contract call on the destination chain.
 You need to provide `outputTokenAddress` and `approvalAddress` to allow the contract to move tokens on behalf of the user.

 ```typescript
 import { Sprinter, Environment } from '@chainsafe/sprinter-sdk';